Introduction to Azure managed disks

 Granular access control

-You can use Azure role-based access control (RBAC) to assign specific permissions for a managed disk to one or more users.
+You can use Azure role-based access control (Azure RBAC) to assign specific permissions for a managed disk to one or more users.
 Managed disks expose a variety of operations, including read, write (create/update), delete, and retrieving a shared access signature (SAS) URI for the disk.
 You can grant access to only the operations a person needs to perform their job.
 For example, if you don't want a person to copy a managed disk to a storage account, you can choose not to grant access to the export action for that managed disk.
 Similarly, if you don't want a person to use an SAS URI to copy a managed disk, you can choose not to grant that permission to the managed disk.

 Upload your vhd